mugalikarabhishek/DragCircle/README.md

  Temperature bar implmented in PIXI.js.
  Energy increases after collision detection.

-Working - Drag the black or red color circle to yellow circle and as soon as collsion is detected the black and yellow circle will take the position of yellow circle.
+Working - Drag the black or red color circle to yellow circle and as soon as collsion is detected the black and red circle will take the position of yellow circle.